gilsjhonny/react-mini-mural/README.md

 $ yarn test
 ```

+## Notes

+* Only reducers have tests
+* First time dealing with eventlisteners and React, it's quite tricky.
+* Only tested in Chrome

+## Things I would have liked to Add

+If I had more time I would have like to add more tests and try E2E tests with [puppeteer](https://github.com/GoogleChrome/puppeteer).
+Also it would be nice to save notes in localstorage.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details